joefiorini/projit/README.markdown

 Runs the recipe stored in `~/.projit/screencast.rb` to setup a directory structure for screencasting.
 To get the generator that I use for screencasting download [this gist][screencasting] (structure stolen from @topfunky).

+## Templates

+Projit makes a few methods available to you to assist you in creating your directory structure.
+Use `project_name` to get access to the name you specified at the command line. `create_project_directory` will create the directory specified by "name" at your project root; its counterpart `create_project_subdirs` will create the directories you specified by calling `project_subdirs` under the project.
+Finally, `create_link_in_dropbox` will symlink your project to Dropbox (add a `dropbox_home` option to ~/.projit/config).

 ## Contributions

 Contributions are encouraged, but given the very personal nature of workflows don't be suprised if I prefer creating recipes over adding to projit itself.
 Feel free to send pull requests though, it's the only way for me to see how other people use this.
 I will not accept Ruby code without spec coverage.